About APDA Northwest

 What Do We Do

-- Research – Raise funds for research into the cause and cure of Parkinson’s disease.
+- Research: We raise funds for research into the cause and cure of Parkinson’s disease.
 APDA has directed more than $49 million to scientific research and has been a funding partner in almost every major Parkinson’s scientific breakthrough over the past 55 years.
 APDA Northwest has been the primary funding source for the Washington State Parkinson’s Disease Registry, with the goal of making research happen faster by connecting people with Parkinson’s to the research community.

-- Support Groups with professional facilitators and a network volunteers whom are trained by APDA.
+- Support Groups: Professional facilitators and a network of volunteers who are trained by APDA lead the support groups.

-- Health and Wellness Classes specifically for people with Parkinson’s, including dance, boxing, singing, and yoga.
+- Health and Wellness Classes: We provide classes specifically for people with Parkinson’s, including dance, boxing, singing, and yoga.

-- Education Programs We offer a variety of specialized program from large education events like our Live Well series, to smaller programs like Good Start for those newly diagnosed.
-We also have a monthly series called Take Control at which experts in the fiels present on a variety of topics such as exercise, cognition, nutrition, and more.
+- Education Programs: We offer a variety of specialized program from large education events like our Live Well series, to smaller programs like Good Start for those newly diagnosed.
+We also have a monthly series called Take Control at which experts in the field present on a variety of topics such as exercise, cognition, nutrition, and more.

-- Financial Support Program Provides financial assistance to people with Parkinson’s who are struggling to make ends meet.
+- Financial Support Program: We provide financial assistance to people with Parkinson’s who are struggling to make ends meet.